melloc01/angular-input-stars/readme.md

 The .css file is optional and it is a bootstrap for customizations.

 ##Dependencies
-This directive requires [jQuery](http://jquery.com) and uses [FontAwesome](http://fortawesome.github.io/Font-Awesome/) as fallback if you don't specify any icon.
+This directive requires [jQuery](http://jquery.com) and uses [FontAwesome](http://fortawesome.github.io/Font-Awesome/) as fallback if you don't specify any icon class.

 ## License